Robert Hatem: Biography

 From an early age, Hatem was involved in military trainings in the Lebanese Front and the Kataeb party.

-in 1972, he moved to Israel to receive training and later became the personal assistant of Elie Hobeika (HK) for 20 years.
+In 1972, he moved to Israel to receive training and later became the personal assistant of Elie Hobeika (HK) for 20 years.
 Cobra moved to France as an asylee, where he wrote his book From Israel to Damascus, which some believe that he released to protect himself from the risk of political assassination because he knew so much sensitive information about HK, who was later assassinated.
-In 1999 a Lebanese daily, Al Bayrak, published an interview with Hatem which led to the prosecution of the paper's directors, Melhem Karam and Said Nasreddine.

-He is believed to be in Paris.
+In 1999 the Lebanese daily Al Bayrak published an interview with Hatem which led to the prosecution of the paper's directors, Melhem Karam and Said Nasreddine.
+He is believed to be today in Paris.